kdmanwani/Word_2_Wine/README.md

 - What words are associated with each other in the subject or language of wine?
 - Are there some wine varieties that have a more positive sentiment from wine critics, and are there some that tend to have a negative sentiment?

-### The data was sourced from a Kaggle dataset that scrapped over 130,000 reviews from Wine Enthusiast magazine.
+### The data was sourced from a Kaggle dataset that scrapped over 130,000 reviews from Wine Enthusiast magazine..